mcrvaz/mcrvaz.github.io/_posts/2024-01-29-unity-ui-tips-canvas-sorting-order.md

 ---
-title: "Unity UI Tips - Canvas Sorting Order"
+title: "Unity UI Tips: Canvas Sorting Order"
 excerpt: "How can we modify the Canvas sorting order in a reasonable and maintainable way?"
 date: 2024-01-29 00:00:00 -03:00
 classes: wide